 Note: In John Roy Musick's account of the Kirksville tornado in 1899 called "In the Whirl of the Tornado, A Personal Experience," he mentions finding shelter for his wife and two daughters.
 He also speaks of his mother and sisters living across the street from him, and that one of his sisters was blind.
 He never mentions being injured himself in the rescue effort, of which he was one of the first on the scene.
 This story can be read on the internet at:

 John Roy Musick was a contemporary of Dr. Andrew Taylor Still, founder of Osteopathic medicine in Kirksville, Missouri.
-John wrote articles about Dr. Still, and perhaps Dr. Still taught him medicine as John Musick is listed as a physician in the 1900 census.
-The first graduating class of Dr. Still's American School of Osteopathy in Kirksville was in 1893.
+John wrote articles about Dr. Still in the Osteopathic Journal.
+His wife Augusta graduated from Dr. Still's American School of Osteopathy in 1900.

 John Roy Musick (1849 - 1901)